albaniac/PrinterScalePlugin/README.md

 # PrinterScalePlugin
-A plugin to handle scaling X, Y, and Z axes in models for printers that don't have firmware adjustments for it.
+A plugin that automatically scales models on loading, allowing X, Y, and Z axis scaling for printers that can't adjust those in firmware.

 Forked from BarbarianPlugin by Jaime van Kessel.